jyshoji/text_analysis_organoids/R/README_R.md

 The end result is a corpus of academic publications on organoids and OoCs (the latter including microphysiological systems), which was saved as *./R_results/all_corpus*, which was used for all the subsequent analysis.

+## for_newer_R_versions.R

+Code of modified functions to be used for R version 4.3.0. and later.

 ## investigating.R

 Code and instructions on how to identify academic publications on specific topics using *./R_results/research_topics_P*.
 Not needed for the analysis, but instead shows how to use the generated data.